Does nicotine increase testosterone or quietly wreck it?

 What to do about it

 If you are concerned about how nicotine and testosterone are interacting in your body, the path forward involves accurate testing and lifestyle adjustment.
-Simply quitting cold turkey can be daunting, but from a hormonal perspective, it is the most effective “treatment.”
+Simply quitting cold turkey can be daunting, but from a hormonal perspective, cessation is the most effective lever you can pull.

-2. Cessation with Support: When you quit nicotine, your testosterone levels might temporarily dip as your metabolic clearance returns to normal.
+2. Cessation with Support: When you quit nicotine, your testosterone levels might temporarily dip as metabolic clearance normalizes.
 This is expected.
-Use nicotine replacement therapies (patches or gums) if needed to taper off, as these deliver nicotine without the combustion toxins that cause the most severe vascular damage.
+Consider evidence-based cessation supports (counseling, medications, or nicotine replacement) to taper off, since avoiding combustion toxins is critical for vascular recovery.

 3. Monitor and Optimize: Re-test your levels 3 to 6 months after quitting.
-At this point, your baseline will be accurate.
-Focus on natural optimization through sleep hygiene (7-8 hours), heavy resistance training, and sufficient dietary fat intake to support natural androgen production.
+At this point, your baseline will be more accurate.
+Focus on natural optimization through sleep hygiene (7-8 hours), heavy resistance training, and adequate protein and dietary fat intake to support overall health and androgen production.

 Myth vs Fact